 How do I get the OnSIP app?

 The OnSIP app is available for free to all OnSIP hosted PBX customers.
-Users can log in at app.onsip.com or download the desktop app for Mac or Windows.
+Users can log in at app.onsip.com or download the desktop app for Mac, Windows or Linux.

 What browsers are supported for the web app?

 Currently supported browsers include Google Chrome, Firefox, and Opera.
 We recommend using Chrome for optimal performance.

 What operating systems are supported for the desktop app?

 Currently supported operating systems include Mac and Windows.

 What do I need to make/receive a successful call?

 First, log into app.onsip.com on Chrome, Firefox, or Opera, or open the desktop app.